What Is a Corporate Phone System?

 1. Nextiva

-Nextiva is a fully unified communications platform built for modern work.
+Nextiva is a fully unified communications platform built for the modern enterprise.
+It combines enterprise-grade reliability with the ease of use of a consumer app.

 Nextiva’s cloud phone system underpins day-to-day operations, while support for remote office phone systems makes it a good fit for distributed teams.
 Backing it all is 24/7 customer support and a white-glove onboarding process.